mziodev/Pets/Pets/Notes.md

 - 94, 139, 178, 190

-## Premium
-✅ Improve Pets Store text, look and feel.
-✅ Add text on places it supposed to be a premium feature

-## Pets
-- Add manual sorting to PetList.

-## Notifications
-✅ Fix notification message: it's showing the same treatment name on all messages.
-✅ Fix time form field: it should be shown when is been setted up.
-✅ Add notifications to vaccines and deworming treatments.
-✅ Limit notifications just to the Premium users on deworming, vaccines and weights.

-## Deworming Treatment
-✅ Check active days algorithm, maybe is counting a day behind.

-## Weight
-✅ Fix average weight time intervals, it's showing the same date on both of them.
-✅ Fix PetCard weight: it should be showing the last weight.
-✅ Fix wrong weight alert Yes action: it should delete the amount and let to input a new one.
-- Add All dates time period ??

-## Family Sharing

 ## Localization and i18n
 - We have to do localization and internationalization of the entire app on: English, Spanish, French, Portuguese, German, Chinese, Japanese, Indian... on this order.